Passport To The Parks: FREE National Park Printable Coloring Book & Activities for Families

 Yellowstone Indigenous History

 The Tukudika tribe of Mountain Shoshone were nicknamed the Sheep Eaters.
-They live for thousands of years in what is now Yellowstone National Park.
-They were amazing hunters and the bighorn sheep was their main source of meat, along with lots of plants and nuts.
+They lived for thousands of years in what is now Yellowstone National Park.
+They were amazing hunters and the bighorn sheep were their main source of meat, along with lots of plants and nuts.
 They also used the bighorn sheep bones to make weapons.
 They were forced to leave the land in the late 1800s and moved to reservations.
 The name itself means “eaters of the mountain sheep.”

 Yellowstone Art/STEM Project